canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

     --config topics="etl_posts"
 ```

-The above command would deploy an integrator application to move messages published into the `etl_posts` topic to an index in Opensearch named `etl_posts`.
-We know that the `etl_posts` topic is being filled by the `postgresql-connect-integrator` charm we deployed in step 5.
+The above command deploys an integrator application to move messages from the `etl_posts` topic to the index in OpenSearch named `etl_posts`.
+And the `etl_posts` topic is filled by the `postgresql-connect-integrator` charm we deployed earlier.

 To activate the `opensearch-connect-integrator`, make the necessary integrations: